 Getting started: First login to UPPMAX

 N.B.
 You are NOT supposed to log in to any webpage with the password and username you get via UPPMAX support, with the exception of the ThinLinc webinterface.

 In order to use the UPPMAX resources you must login to a dedicated login computer (or 'login node') using ssh ("secure shell").
-On linux/unix computers this is done in the terminal with the 'ssh' command.
-On windows you can download a small freeware program called MobaXterm (or an alternative of your choice) to connect via ssh.
+On Linux/Unix computers this is done in the terminal with the 'ssh' command.
+On Windows you can download a small free program called MobaXterm (or an alternative of your choice) to connect via ssh.

-Note: This is a "round robin" address which will direct you to one of the physical login nodes, tintin1.uppmax.uu.se or tintin2.uppmax.uu.se, etc. (If needed, you can also login directly to one of these, by using their respective hostnames.)
+Note: This is a "round robin" address which will direct you to one of the physical login nodes, rackham1.uppmax.uu.se or rackham2.uppmax.uu.se, etc. (If needed, you can also login directly to one of these, by using their respective hostnames.)

 Specific for a Linux/Unix or a Mac computer